-Dujardin Foods CEO Rik Jacobs, who will still stay in charge of that business, said: "The new Ardo will be an even greater company with a unique European footprint of large scale, specialised plants, sound agricultural expertise, professional management and an entrepreneurial attitude."
+Dujardin Foods CEO Rik Jacobs, who will still stay in charge of that business ahead of the combination of the two companies, said: "The new Ardo will be an even greater company with a unique European footprint of large scale, specialised plants, sound agricultural expertise, professional management and an entrepreneurial attitude."

 - Nestle on China, candy, nutrition - analysis

 - England child obesity plan should cheer industry

 - What lies ahead for Tyrrells and Amplify?